robinweser/fela/README.md

 // which can be attached to any element const className = renderer.renderRule(rule, { fontSize: 12 })

-// it uses atomic css design to reuse styles
+// it generates atomic css classes to reuse styles
 // on declaration base and to keep the markup minimal console.log(className) // => a b c d e f h